MustafaQoceiEasin/mashup/readme.md

 ### Before starting, use command : mvn clean package
 ### To start, use command : __**mvn spring-boot:run**__ , or start the main class "MashupApplication".

-### First request might take a bit longer because the webclient is being built
+### First request might take a bit longer because of Nettys connection establishment

 # About :